GoogleCloudPlatform/cdmc/README.md

 # Google Cloud CDMC Reference Architecture
 This repository contains the CDMC reference architecture for Google Cloud.
-This guide provides the detailed instructions and technical artefacts required to stand up a Google Cloud architecture compliant with the 14 Controls of the EDMCouncil [Cloud Data Management Capabilities (CDMC)](https://edmcouncil.org/frameworks/cdmc/).
+This guide provides the detailed instructions and technical artefacts required to stand up a Google Cloud architecture compliant with the 14 Controls of the EDM Council's [Cloud Data Management Capabilities (CDMC)](https://edmcouncil.org/frameworks/cdmc/) framework.
 Please see the accompanying [architectural whitepaper](https://cloud.google.com/docs/security/implement-cdmc-framework) for more details.

-This architecture has been tested for compliance against the controls by an indipendent third party, and has achieved compliance on the controls.
+This architecture has been tested for compliance against the controls by an independant third party, and has been certified as a [CDMC Certified Cloud Solution](https://www.credly.com/go/bqrpsrsDYrIe07th4CEIGw) by the EDM Council.

 This architecture should be seen as an example guide.
 Each user who wishes to work towards CDMC compliance for their organisation will